 How to let conferees know where to find you

-So that conferees know what room you're in, I will post outside the Mayflower Room a large sheet of paper with all the rooms numbers.
+So that conferees know what room you're in, I will post a large sheet of paper in the Lobby with all the rooms numbers.
 If you're participating in the Hotel Fair, write your name next to your room number so that people can find you easily.
 Also, use the Comments section below to note your name if you'll be participating.
 Feel free to include a website URL, too.